WrittenbyTiana/Skilharvest-Student-Demographic-Analysis/README.md

 - Implement feedback mechanisms to continuously assess and address the evolving needs of the student population.
 - Encourage a sense of community and collaboration among students from different demographics to enhance the overall learning experience.

-These recommendations aim to foster an inclusive and supportive educational environment that caters to the diverse characteristics of the student body identified in the demographic analysis.
+These recommendations seek to create an inclusive and supportive educational environment that caters to the diverse characteristics of the student body identified through demographic analysis.